henrygriffiths/ignorefile/README.md

 # ignorefile
-Create custom ignorefiles based on current directory
+Create custom ignorefiles based on files and folders in current directory